 You are exempted from the obligation to prove your language skills if

-The programme is open to students of all faiths and none.
+The program is open to students of all faiths and denominations.

 3. Selection Procedure

-The Master's program will only take a limited number of applicants.
+The Master's program will only accept a limited number of applicants.
 Acceptance to the program works on the basis of an internal selection procedure.
 Further details are laid down in the statutes of the University of Tübingen for the internal selection procedure for the program "Islamic Theology in the European context".
-For further information please contact the Student Advisory Office.
+For further information, please contact the Student Advisory Office.

 The course program starts each winter semester.
 Applications for the first semester have to be made online.
 Access to the online application will be possible from early April.
-Application deadline is July 15.
+The application deadline is July 15.

 5. Duration of the Program

-The standard period of studying ist four semesters (including an obligatory semester abroad) with a total of 120 credit points.
+The standard period of studying is four semesters (including an obligatory semester abroad) with a total of 120 credit points.

 6. Exam Regulations and Module Handbook

 The Master's program "Islamic theology in a European context" enables its students to do independent research at an advanced level and prepares them for a subsequent PhD.
-At the same time it provides interdisciplinary, intercultural and interreligious skills that guarantee a successful career in the non-academic field.
-The problem-based learning methods and the practical relevance of the Master's program enables the students to deal with scientific (theological) and social problems.
+At the same time, it provides interdisciplinary, intercultural and interreligious skills that can lead to a successful career in the non-academic field.
+The critical learning methods and the practical relevance of the Master's program also enables students to deal with scientific (theological) and social problems.